Why is air quality so important?

 Solar Cooling and Ventilation

-Cooling can be very expensive in hot climates when heat pumps can struggle to keep up.
-Sojol’s solar ventilator can provide the necessary cooling required as a solar chimney in temperate climates or it can combine with indirect evaporative cooling to supply 100% cool fresh air.
+Cooling can be very expensive in hot climates when standard heat pumps can struggle to keep up.
+Sojol’s solar ventilator can provide the necessary cooling required as a solar chimney in temperate climates.
+Alternatively Sojol’s indirect evaporative cooling or newly designed heat pump that uses significantly less power can supply 100% cool fresh air.

 Innovative fan Technology